 - As always, all of our equipment during the donation process is sterilized, and most is single-use only.

-- Hand sanitizers are placed next to all donation chairs and in each history booth.
+- Hand sanitizers are placed throughout donation sites.

 - All donor areas, including the reception/waiting area, canteen, history booths and donation chairs are cleaned frequently.

 - We have increased spacing between donors in the canteen to the extent possible.